Using The Matrix to Shape Distributed Teams

 We encourage conversation about The Matrix by creating a space in our team communication platform dedicated to answering questions anyone has about their work—especially new folks or those at important transition stages of their careers (e.g. beginning a new job, admission to candidacy in a doctoral program).
 It’s quite common for more experienced student researchers to help those less experienced reflect on their decision-making.

-Step three: Review The Matrix and make individual and team-level changes
+Step Three: Review The Matrix and Make Individual and Team-level Changes

 As team members fill in their lines on The Matrix, project leaders review the information and consult with each other as needed.
 Then PIs host brief conversations with individual Crow researchers.
 This work takes place using both face-to-face meetings (over video, given our current situation) and through chats on our team communication platform.
 There are four essential elements to this review: